Artists-for-Humanity/discord-bot-starter-kit/docs/SETUP.md

 1. Select the bot checkbox in the Scopes section.
 1. Select the bot permissions you think you will need. **Do not just select administrator**.
 If you don't know what permissions you will need you can start off with just "Send Messages".
 1. Copy the link and send to Stephen.

+Once you have your bot setup you can go ahead and [set up the app](START.md).